Kaadhal Kondein: Plot

-Divya is touched by his past.
+Divya is touched by Vinod's past.
 Incidentally, the police and Aadhi arrive at the place.
 While Vinod was away to get some food, they try to explain to Divya that Vinod is a psychopath, with the evidence of a dead body in his earlier residence.
 Divya scoffs at their claims, citing his gentlemanly behaviour over the days that she has been alone with him.
 Vinod, learning that the police have arrived at the scene, begins to indulge in violence.
 He opens fire, killing a police constable.
-Forcing them out of their hideout, he manages to evade the police inspector and Aadhi and successfully brings Divya back to their original place of stay.
-Divya soon identifies the wolf in the sheep's clothing.
+Forcing them out of their hideout, he evades the police inspector and Aadhi and successfully brings Divya back to their original place of stay.
+Divya soon identifies the wolf in sheep's clothing.
 Vinod pleads with her, telling Divya that all he wanted in his life was her presence, but she called him a friend and stated her inability to accept him as her partner for life.

 Meanwhile, Aadhi regains consciousness and comes back to attack Vinod and rescue his girlfriend.
 A violent fight follows, where Vinod treats Aadhi with disdain.
 The fight culminates with Vinod, Aadhi, and Divya teetering at the edge of a slippery cliff.
 While Divya clutches a tree bark tightly, Vinod and Aadhi slip out and barely manage to hold either of her hands.
 Divya is forced to choose between her boyfriend and friend.
-Aadhi's pleas notwithstanding, Divya does not have the heart to kill Vinod, who smiles at Divya and lets go of her hand falling to his death.
-The film closes with a dead Vinod looking up, with a smile on his face.
+Aadhi's pleas notwithstanding, Divya does not have the heart to kill Vinod, who smiles at Divya and lets go of her hand, falling to his death.
+The film closes with a dead Vinod looking up, smiling.